Table of Contents

 - Residual Volume (RV):

-- Air remaining in lungs after a deep exhale.
+- Volume of air remaining in the lungs even after a forceful expiration.

 Pulmonary Capacities: